 Coronavirus Indicator for the R2T4 Calculator Tool: Per the May 15, 2020 Electronic Announcement, "The CARES Act requires an institution to report to the Department information specific to each student for whom it was not required to return Title IV funds under the waiver exception (and for each student for which Title IV funds were previously returned and are now being redrawn)."

 To meet this reporting requirement, the school has options.
-It can use the R2T4 Tool in COD, or it can wait until ED develops and releases an alternative method in early 2021 (no further details have been released by ED).
+It can use the R2T4 Tool in COD, or it can use the R2T4 Lump Sum Reporting page in COD (available in late April 2021).
 Whichever option the school chooses, the deadline for this reporting requirement is not until September 30, 2021.
+See the AskRegs Q&A: Can the School Use Both the R2T4 Calculator Tool and the Alternative Reporting Method For CARES Act Reporting Requirements?

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.